 If you're looking for a leafy, green and interesting houseplant, why not consider a Homalomena species.
-A genus of evergreen, perennial tropical plants, they're known for their large, waxy and glossy foliage, relative ease of care, and resistance to pests and diseases.
+A genus of evergreen, perennial tropical plants, they're known for their large, waxy and glossy foliage and relative ease of care.

 The slow-growing, sometimes aniseed-fragranced, leaves tend to be heart or arrowhead in shape.
 This is why they get their nicknames of the queen of hearts or the shield plant.